Texas Tech University

 c.
 Academic Probation

 A student whose cumulative institutional GPA is below 2.0 for the second consecutive term will be placed on Academic Probation.
 Such a student may not enroll for more than 16 hours without prior approval of the academic dean.
+Students on Academic Probation will receive official notification(s) from their associate academic dean about their academic standing, additional resources, and instructions for next steps.
+Students are required to schedule an appointment with the appropriate academic or success advisor to arrange academic recovery and grade replacement plans.
 Students should seek to take two courses that were not satisfactorily completed for the purpose of grade replacement, which can have a significant positive impact on GPA.
+Approved academic recovery plans may require students to complete academic coaching, tutoring, and/or enroll in a Programs for Academic Development and Retention (PADR) course and pay a nonrefundable course fee.
 Midterm grades for students placed on Academic Probation will be required in the next enrolled term.
-In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the dean.
-Students placed on Academic Probation must complete a College Academic Strategy Course, or an Academic Recovery Plan, or enroll in a Programs for Academic Development and Retention (PADR) course and pay a nonrefundable course fee.
+In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the academic dean.
 Athletic academic services should be consulted on recovery plans for student-athletes.
 The student will remain eligible for all extracurricular activities as governed by the rules of the specific activity subject to the conditions established by the academic dean or committee granting permission to attend classes.

 If the student's term and institutional TTU GPA is above 2.0 at the end of the following attended term, the academic standing for that term would be Good Standing.
 If the student's term GPA is above 2.0, but cumulative institutional GPA remains below 2.0 at the end of the following attended term, the academic standing for that term would be Academic Warning.
 If the student's term TTU GPA and cumulative institutional GPA is below 2.0 at the end of the following attended term, the student will be placed on Academic Suspension and all future registration canceled.
 Should a student on Academic Probation withdraw during the next attended term, the student's status will remain Academic Probation until such time as additional completed Texas Tech coursework may be considered.